The most common injuries caused by falling objects on construction sites include:

 The responsibility to prevent such incidents falls on employers, contractors, and site managers who are legally obliged to ensure worker safety.
 If they fail to do so, they may be held liable for your injuries.

-Injured by a Falling Object at Work?
+Injured by a Falling Object at a Construction Site?

 Common Injuries Caused by Falling Objects